zoisite-rb/zoisite-rb/guides/source/rails_on_rack.md

 are not familiar with Rack's basics, you should check out the [Resources](#resources) section below.

-Rails on Rack
+Zoisite on Rack
 -------------

-### Rails Application's Rack Object
+### Zoisite Application's Rack Object

-`Rails.application` is the primary Rack application object of a Rails application.
-Any Rack compliant web server should be using `Rails.application` object to serve a Rails application.
+`Zoisite.application` is the primary Rack application object of a Zoisite application.
+Any Rack compliant web server should be using `Zoisite.application` object to serve a Zoisite application.

 ### `bin/rails server`